aleshaleksey/fansys23/quick-start.md

 Attacks must overcome HiT to do damage, abilities are opposed by a save.
 "Natural" attacks are governed by Str and Dex (use [Str] or [Dex] bonus to hit), while "supernatural" attacks are governed by Int and Wis (use [Int] or [Wis] bonus to hit, usually [Wis]).

-The Attack Potential of a character's ability is determined by the total number of SP dice it has divided by 6 (for "natural" attacks) and the total number of MP dice it has divided by 6 (for "supernatural" attacks).
+The Attack Potential of a character's ability is determined by the total number of SP dice it has divided by 6 (for "natural" attacks) or the total number of MP dice it has divided by 6 (for "supernatural" attacks).
 These bonuses are called the "Nat" and "Sup" respectively, and are used a lot!
 Overall the total attack bonus is generally given by:

 + For "natural" abilities, attack potential (NAP) = [Nat] + [Base]
 + For "supernatural" abilities, attack potential (SAP) = [Sup] + [Base]